-In addition to the general bail-in tool, the BRRD allows for resolution authorities to have the further power to permanently write-down or convert into equity capital instruments or other instruments of ownership such as the subordinated notes, issued by the Issuer under its Euro Medium Term Note programme ("EMTN").
-Any instruments issued to holders of subordinated notes upon any such conversion into equity may also be subject to any future cancellation, transfer or dilution.
+In addition to the general bail-in tool, the BRRD allows for resolution authorities to have the further power to permanently write-down or convert into equity capital instruments or other instruments of ownership such as the Subordinated Bonds at the point of non-viability and before any other resolution action is taken ("non-viability loss absorption").
+Any instruments issued to holders of Subordinated Bond upon any such conversion into equity may also be subject to any future cancellation, transfer or dilution.

+Prior to the implementation of the BRRD in Iceland, Subordinated Bonds may further be subject as directed by the Relevant Resolution Authority to Write-Down upon the occurrence of a Non-Viability Event pursuant to Condition 8 (each of the capitalised terms has the meaning given in Condition 8).
 Any application of the general bail-in tool under the BRRD shall follow the hierarchy of claims in normal insolvency proceedings.
-Accordingly, the impact of such application on holders of the Notes will depend on their ranking in accordance with such hierarchy, including any priority given to other creditors such as depositors.
+Accordingly, the impact of such application on holders of the Debt Securities will depend on their ranking in accordance with such hierarchy, including any priority given to other creditors such as depositors.

 To the extent any resulting treatment of holders of the Debt Securities pursuant to the exercise of the general bailin tool is less favourable than would have been the case under such hierarchy in normal insolvency proceedings, a holder has a right to compensation under the BRRD based on an independent valuation of the firm (which is referred to as the "no creditor worse off safeguard" under the BRRD).
 Any such compensation is unlikely to compensate that holder for the losses it has actually incurred and there is likely to be a considerable delay in the recovery of such compensation.
 Compensation payments (if any) are also likely to be made considerably later than when amounts may otherwise have been due under the Debt Securities.
+No such hierarchy of claims or compensation may apply in respect of any Write-Down of the Debt Securities pursuant to Condition 8 (Point of Non- Viability Loss Absorption).

-Under the BRRD, resolution authorities must set a minimum level of own funds and other eligible liabilities ("MREL") for each Issuer (and/or group) based on criteria including systemic importance.
+Under the BRRD, resolution authorities must set a minimum level of own funds and other eligible liabilities ("MREL") for each bank (and/or group) based on criteria including systemic importance.
 Eligible liabilities may be senior or subordinated provided they have a remaining maturity of at least one year and must be able to be written-down or converted into equity upon application of the general bail-in tool.